svenkreiss/databench_examples/README.rst

 Environment and Install
 -----------------------

-Setup your environment and install dependencies in the current directory with
+Setup your environment and install dependencies in the current directory with:

     git clone https://github.com/svenkreiss/databench_examples.git .